Our story

 Manos & Fell began with a visit to Peru, a grandmother who never stopped knitting, and a belief that the most beautiful things in the world shouldn't be hidden.

+Every piece listed on this site exists once.
 If you find something you love, it's worth not waiting.

 Giving back

-provided for children in Peru via World Food Programme
+meals provided for children in Peru via World Food Programme

-"One knitted each day.
+Donate directly to WFP Peru"One knitted each day.
 None made twice."

 Every scarf exists once in the world